monero-project/kastelo/README.md

 2. An open hardware Monero wallet

 # Are you a tester looking for FW?:
-please go to firmware/Monezor_fw and read README there
+Please go to firmware/Monezor_fw and read README there

 ## Disclaimers
 - No hardware available